Argentine peso on roller coaster after Macri defeat - Journal du Cameroun

 Poverty now affects 32 percent of the population.

-Backed by the International Monetary Fund, Macri has initiated an austerity plan that is deeply unpopular among ordinary Argentines, who have seen their spending power shredded.
+Backed by the International Monetary Fund billions, Macri has initiated an austerity plan that is deeply unpopular among ordinary Argentines, who have seen their spending power shredded.

+“Fernandez won on a demand for change, especially in terms of economic policy,” said Eurasia Group’s Latin America managing director Daniel Kerner.

+“This means there will be a lot of pressure to make changes even before the end of Macri’s term, for example in terms of fiscal and monetary policy.